amitrai12018/Stock-Price-Prediction-using-Time-Series-Analysis/README.md

 >> Between day 700 to day 500 you can see there has been a crash in Yes Bank stock price.
 And we could have predicted it! (see the predicted(blue) and (actual) orange lines )
 >> But could we have made people profitable as by claiming that Yes bank stock is going to crash?
-      may be may be not! model fidelity is a big question that is still answered, since we are predicting the price of next day, intutively model will take time to capture it once the sudden crash takes place, it will quickly learn about the crash.
+      may be may be not! model fidelity is a big question that is still unanswered, since we are predicting the price of next day, intutively model will take time to capture it once the sudden crash takes place, it will quickly learn about the crash.
 ## End Note:
   I think Model can give a good prediction for stock price to a good extent if some sudden crashes donot happen as happened in case of Yes Bank, it can be used.
   Model Can be improved by adding tweet/news sentiment analysis so that we can have some prior idea of market crash!